MaximePic/listecourse/README.md

 * `npm i`
 * `npm test`

-Express server will open with port 1997.
+Express server will be listening on port 1997.